 Hum down a straw into a glass or bottle of water.
 Start with short bursts of sound then build to pitch glides.
 Pay attention to the size of the bubbles: splashing means you are working too hard so aim for a consistent, gentle flow of bubbles.

 WHY?
-This exercise (called the semi-occluded vocal tract) with water creates an extra ‘back-pressure’ useful for singing in commercial styles, without pushing your voice.
+This exercise (called the semi-occluded vocal tract, or S.O.V.T.) with water creates an extra ‘back-pressure’ useful for singing in commercial styles, without pushing your voice.

 4. Finding The Spaces Inside The Voice